-- In standby mode, press the MENU (left) soft key (), then press (for Contacts) and for Rename Group.
+- In standby mode, press the MENU () key, then press () (for Contacts) and for Rename Group.
 The following default group names (or any changed group names) appear in the display:

 - Friend

-- · Family
+- Family

 - Colleague

-- Business
+- VIP

-- General
+- No Name

 - Use the navigation keys to highlight the group that you wish to rename, then press the key.
-The current name of the group appears in the display with a flashing cursor at the end of the name. - 3.
-Enter a new group name using the keypad, then press the ok key.
+The current name of the group appears in the display with a flashing cursor at the end of the name.

+- 3. Enter a new group name using the keypad, then press the key.
 (See "Entering Text" on page 46 for more information.)

-Deleting a Contact Entry
+Deleting a Contacts Entry

-- In standby mode, press the Up navigation key (Contacts Find shortcut).
-The Find screen appears in the display with By Name showing. - 2.
-Use the navigation keys to display the search method that you wish to use (By Name, By Group, By Entry, or By Number). - 3.
-Enter information to find the entry, or use the navigation keys to highlight the entry that you wish to erase. - Press the Option (left) soft key (] () A pop-up menu containing the following options appears in the display: - Edit Lets you edit details of the highlighted contact. - Erase Erases the selected contact. - Add New Lets you add a new number to your Contacts list or to the selected contact. - Send Text Msg Lets you send a text message to the selected contact. - Send Pic Msg Lets you send a picture message to the selected contact. - 5.
+- In standby mode, press the Contacts (right) soft key () (Contacts Find shortcut).
+The Find screen appears in the display with By Name showing. - Use the navigation keys to display the search method that you wish to use (By Name, By Entry, By Group, or By Number). - Enter information to find the entry, or use the navigation keys to highlight the entry that you wish to erase. - Press the Option (left) soft key ().
+A pop-up menu containing the following options appears in the display: - Edit Lets you edit details of the highlighted contact. - Erase Erases the selected contact. - Add New Lets you add a new number to your Contacts list or to the selected contact.

+- Send Text Msg Lets you send a text message to the selected contact. - Send Pic Msg Lets you send a picture message to the selected contact. - 5.
 Use the navigation keys to highlight Erase. - 6.
 Press the key.
 The phone prompts you to confirm the erasure. - 7.
-Use the navigation keys to highlight Yes or No, then press the or key.
+Use the navigation keys to highlight Yes or No, then press the OK key.